lmiller1990/design-pattenrns-for-vuejs/EVENTS.md

 })
 ```

+A lot of these problems can be partial mitigated with TypeScript.
+TypeScript won't give you runtime validation though.
+If you are using an error logging service (like Sentry), throwing an error like this can give you valuable information for debugging.

 ## With the Composition API

-The `<Counter>` example used the Options API; but all the topics discussed here translate to the Composition API fine.
-In fact, a good way to see if you are testing inputs and outputs, as opposed to implementation details, is to refactor your component from the Options API to the Composition API, or vice versa; good tests are resilient to refactor.
+The `<counter>` example used the Options API; but all the topics discussed here translate to the Composition API fine.

+A good way to see if you are testing inputs and outputs, as opposed to implementation details, is to refactor your component from the Options API to the Composition API, or vice versa; good tests are resilient to refactor.

 Let's see the refactor:

 ```html
 <template>